Digi Yatra: Ownership

 Digi Yatra was launched by the "Digi Yatra Foundation", which is a private not-for-profit company owned by the Airports Authority of India (26%) and 5 other private airports - Hyderabad, Cochin, Bangalore, Mumbai and Delhi all having a 14.8% stake each.
 Being a private company, it is not answerable to RTI requests under the Right to Information Act, 2005.

 History

 The app was developed by Hyderabad-based startup Dataevolve Solutions.
 The company was selected through the national start-up challenge conducted by NITI Aayog under Atal Innovation Mission (AIM).

 It was launched on 1 December 2022 in its first phase in Bangalore, Varanasi and Delhi.
 In April 2023, it was expanded to Vijayawada, Kolkata, Hyderabad, and Pune airports.
 In June 2023, Delhi Airport’s Terminal 3 (T3), announced that passengers traveling from T3 could use Digi Yatra from the airport premises without using the Digi Yatra mobile application.
 In the same month, Digi Yatra announced that their service reached one million users.
 In August 2023, Ahmedabad's Sardar Vallabhbhai Patel International Airport implemented the Digi Yatra system.

-During the 2024 CrowdStrike incident, DigiYatra and most other airport and airline digital infrastructure at the Delhi Airport were unsuable.
+During the 2024 CrowdStrike incident, DigiYatra and most other airport and airline digital infrastructure at the Delhi Airport were unusable.